KaustubhPatil02/CRUD-ReactNative/README.md

-## Just applying all the basic knowledge of React Native to create this basic app.
+## Just applying all the basic knowledge of React Native to create a basic CRUD app.

 ## Progress Screenshots